vaibhav537/MEETI_NATIVE/README.md

-This is education app made woth the expo cli of the react-native
+This is education app made woth the expo cli of the react-native.